fatmahussein/Awesome-books-with-ES6/Readme.md

 ## 🔭 Future Features <a name="future-features"></a>

 - Using Javascript class
-- A complete styled books library
+- A completely styled books library

 ## 🤝 Contributing <a name="contributing"></a>